Degree Ceremony Frequently Asked Questions

 Q: Where can I park in Oxford?
 Can I park in College?

-A: It is now almost impossible to park close to the Sheldonian so we advise you to park in, or close to, College.
-Parking may be available in College and will be restricted to one car per family.
+A: It is almost impossible to park close to the Sheldonian so we advise you to park close to, College.
 There is a Pay and Display car park in St Clements.
-There is also the Park and Ride system.
+We encourage you to use the Park and Ride system.
+A limited number of parking spaces may be available in College for Blue Badge holders only.

 Q: I haven’t had my degree conferred yet and I need proof of my degree.
 What can I do?